Short reachability networks: Abstract

 \section{Abstract}

-We investigate a generalisation of permutation networks.
-We say a sequence $T=(T_1,\dots,T_\ell)$ of transpositions in $S_n$ forms a $t$-reachability network if for every choice of $t$ distinct points $x_1, \dots, x_t\in \{1,\dots,n\}$, there is a subsequence of $T$ whose composition maps $j$ to $x_j$ for every $1\leq j\leq t$.
-When $t=n$, then any permutation in $S_n$ can be created, and $T$ is a permutation network.
-Waksman [\emph{JACM}, 1968] showed that the shortest permutation networks have length about $n \log_2n$.
-In this paper, we investigate the shortest $t$-reachability networks.
+We investigate the following generalisation of permutation networks.
+We say a sequence $T=(T_1,\dots,T_\ell)$ of transpositions in $S_n$ forms a $t$-reachability network if, for every choice of $t$ distinct points $x_1, \dots, x_t\in \{1,\dots,n\}$, there is a subsequence of $T$ whose composition maps $j$ to $x_j$ for every $1\leq j\leq t$.
+When $t=n$, any permutation in $S_n$ can be created and $T$ is a permutation network.
+Waksman [\emph{JACM}, 1968] showed that the shortest permutation networks have length about $n \log_2(n)$.
+In this paper, we investigate the shortest $t$-reachability networks for other values of $t$.
 Our main result settles the case of $t=2$: the shortest $2$-reachability network has length $\lceil 3n/2\rceil-2 $.
-For fixed $t$, we give a simple randomised construction which shows there exist $t$-reachability networks using $(2+o_t(n))n$ transpositions.
-We also study the case where all transpositions are of the form $(1, \cdot)$, separating 2-reachability from the related probabilistic variant of 2-uniformity.
-Many interesting questions are left open.
+For fixed $t \geq 3$, we give a simple randomised construction which shows that there exist $t$-reachability networks with $(2+o_t(1))n$ transpositions.
+We also study the effect of restricting to star-transpositions, i.e.~restricting all transpositions to have the form $(1, \cdot)$.